 |Rice (1 kg)||33 CZK|

 Prices mentioned above can differ according the season, quality of food, local conditions and shop discounts.

 |Mineral water (0,5 l)||29 CZK|

-Prices in Pilsen restaurants can vary according a season, quality and position of the restaurant, kind of meals etc. There is a poster next to the door of each restaurant, so you can always check prices before you entry.
+Prices in Pilsen restaurants can vary according a season, quality and location of the restaurant, kind of meals etc. There is a poster next to the door of each restaurant, so you can always check prices before you entry.

 Prices of transportation in Pilsen: